 In connection with providing credit to you, a lenders’ mortgage insurer or a registered trade insurer may obtain a consumer credit report about you from a Credit Provider or from a credit reporting body to assess whether to provide lenders’ mortgage insurance to us in relation to an application for consumer credit, or whether to provide trade insurance to us in relation to an application for commercial credit.

 In connection with providing credit to you, the Credit Providers may give a guarantor, or a person who is considering becoming a guarantor, credit information about you for the purpose of enabling the guarantor to decide whether to act as guarantor or to keep informed about the guarantee.

 Credit reporting agencies

-The credit reporting agency we provide information to is Equifax.
+The credit reporting agency we provide information to is Veda Advantage.
 You can contact them by: